MaxHalford/xgp/docs/index.md

 koza is a tool for performing [symbolic regression](https://www.wikiwand.com/en/Symbolic_regression) oriented towards machine learning.
 It can be used for classification and regression tasks.
 Please refer to the ["How it works" section](how-it-works.md) for an in-depth introduction to symbolic regression.

 Symbolic regression is a heavy algorithm to run, hence a good implementation is paramount to make it usable in practice. koza is written in Go, a compiled language which is both [fast](https://julialang.org/benchmarks/) and easy to write readable code with.
 The downside is that Go is not very practical for common data wrangling tasks. koza is thus available as a CLI tool and can be imported by other languages to facililate it's usage and integration into an existing data science pipeline.

+Regarding performance the results are very encouraging.
+Clearly symbolic regression can beat "simple" methods such as lasso/ridge regression and decision trees.
+It isn't clear yet if an ensemble (bagging or boosting) of symbolic regression models can compete with random forests and gradient boosted trees.
+Thorough benchmarks are in the pipe.